-They are numbered and mostly reserved for use by hotel guests.
-Some sections are open for everyone, but you have to pay to use them.
+They are numbered and mostly reserved for use by the hotel guests.
+Some sections are open to everyone, but you have to pay to use them.
 They all look very pretty and are well kept.

-Regardless, I still prefered to go to the free beach.
+Regardless, I still preferred to go to the free beach.
 Unless you are a hotel guest and can use the allocated beach for free, there is really no need to pay.
-Especially, when you have a fantastic beach a bit further away.
+Especially, when you have a fantastic free beach a bit further away.

-At the end of the day, it is a matter of preference.
+At the end of the day, it’s a matter of preference.
 I understand that a lot of people want to spend their time in these nicely organised beaches, with comforts that sun loungers and umbrellas provide.
-Especially, if they are a part of your package, that comes with the hotel that you booked.
+Especially if they are part of your package, that comes with the hotel that you booked.
 They are clean, well kept and pretty looking.
 They provide an enjoyable ambience, something so closely associated with Italy.

 My enjoyable and healthy stay in Italy also included visits to restaurants and bars.
-This time, I visited some new places, but I also went back to places to which I went in the past.
-It is always precious to go for a dinner or for an aperitivo with friends.
+This time, I visited some new places, but I also went back to places to which I had been in the past.
+It’s always precious to go for a dinner or for an aperitivo with friends.

 The actual day of my friend’s birthday, we went to Agriturismo Albarosa, in Via Laureto 874, in Mondiano.
-I have previously written about this type of restaurants.
-They are usually located in the countryside, away from tourist hot-spots.
+I’ve previously written about this type of restaurants.
+They are usually in the countryside, away from touristic hot-spots.
 They primarily cater for the local Italian population.
 These places are where you eat fantastically, for little money.

 That was the first time for me to go to this particular place.
-It is a rustic restaurant, with a splendid decor.
-The food was absolutely phenomenal.
-It took us approximately 30 minutes to get there by car from Riccione.
-In any case, it was an excellent choice and I strongly recommend this place.
-It is a place where I would like to go back.
+It’s a rustic restaurant, with a splendid decor.
+Food was phenomenal.
+It took us approximately 30 minutes to get there from Riccione by car.
+Anyhow, it was an excellent choice and I strongly recommend this place.
+It’s a place where I would like to go back.

-We also went back to Agriturismo I Crinali, which I mentioned in my post Enjoying Riccione.
+We also went back to Agriturismo I Crinali, which I mentioned in my post Riccione – what to do and how to enjoy?
 It is another fantastic and reasonably priced restaurant, with exquisite food.

-The photo below is the area in front of this restaurant.
+The photo below is an area in front of this restaurant.
 Agriturismo I Crinali is in a wonderful setting, in the middle of nothing, surrounded by fields and trees.
-I already look forward to going back there again, the place is so good.
+I already look forward to going back there, the place is so good.

 Another restaurant to which I went for the first time is I Due Fratelli, in Via Scacciano 15, in Scacciano.
 This is some 5 minutes by car from my friend’s place.
-Despite the fact that I have been going to Riccione for so many years, I have never been there before.
+Despite the fact that I’ve been going to Riccione for so many years, I’ve never been there before.
 There is another excellent restaurant in Scacciano to which we always go, so this place was somehow neglected.

 This is one more of those fabulous places, where you eat excellent food and the cost is very reasonable.
-As it is away from Riccione’s touristic areas, the locals are the main customer base.
-This means that the restaurant keeps a very high standard, in order to have people coming back regularly.
+As it’s away from Riccione’s touristic areas, the Italians are the main customer base.
+This means that the restaurant keeps a very high standard in order to have people coming back regularly.
 Everything brought to the table was superb and delicious.
-I will definitely go back to this place too.
+I will definitely also go back to this place.

 There is a new restaurant – Manna – in Riccione Paese.
-We went there to check how it is.
+We went there, to check how it is.
 It is in Viale Lazio 30.
 This is a proper restaurant, a bit pricey, but we went there for a pizza.
 They advertise as Cucina con Pizza, which means Kitchen with Pizza.
 It was good, although we had to wait for a long time for our meal to arrive.
-I suspect that was because for them pizza is secondary and on the side, they primarily concentrate on proper meals.
+I suspect it was because for them pizza is secondary, they probably primarily concentrate on proper meals.

 We also went back to Pepper Riccione, in Viale Lazio 12.
-As I previously mentioned, it is an excellent bar, away from touristic spots.
-A perfect place for an afternoon coffee or a late afternoon aperitivo.
+As I previously mentioned, it’s an excellent bar, away from the main touristic spots.
+A perfect place for an afternoon coffee or aperitivo.

 Finally, when in Italy, one has to eat an ice-cream.
 Truly, the ice-cream in Italy is the best that you can get in the whole world.
-The Italians have mastered it to perfection.
+Italians have mastered it to perfection.
 Adler is a famous ice-cream shop, in Viale Dante.
 If you are there and feel like having an ice-cream, go to this place and try it.
-It is excellent.
+It’s excellent.

-However, my favourite ice-cream place in Riccione is Panna & Cioccolato.
+But my favourite ice-cream place in Riccione is Panna & Cioccolato.
 Their ice-cream is divine.
-Although, I am perfectly aware that I should never eat such things, I could not resist.
+Although, I’m perfectly aware that I should never eat such things, I couldn’t resist.
 Anyway if we do it very occasionally, perhaps it’s OK.

 All in all, I had two perfect weeks in Italy.
 Surrounded by friends, on the beach and having delicious meals in excellent restaurants.
-All that, with sunny and hot days and pleasant and warm nights as a background.
+All that, combined with sunny and hot days and pleasantly warm nights as a background.

-So, how much more do we need to be happy in life?
+So, how much more do we need in life to be happy?